-Courses of this type are new and experimental and may be found in the various disciplines of the college.
-They are not regular catalog offerings and may be offered in a seminar, lecture and/or laboratory format.
+Courses of this type are new and experimental and may be offered in a lecture and/or laboratory format.
+They are not regular catalog offerings and may be found in the various disciplines of the class schedule.
 Course content and unit credit will be determined by the discipline offering the course.
-These courses are Pass/No Pass only, non-associate degree applicable.
+These courses are Pass/No Pass only, non-degree applicable, and are non-transferable.